DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 * Use hardened server builds

-* Ensure servers are domain joined and that servers have appropriate group policies applied
+* Ensure IaaS servers are domain joined to an approved, managed DfE domain (i.e. DEAD, TEAD, PPAD, REDPPAD, AD and REDAD) - these all benefit from consistent policies applied by the Cyber Security Team

+* If it is not possible to join to an approved, managed domain  request policies from Cyber Security.

 * SMB signing should be required for all communications between networked hosts.
 This can be configured through Windows group policy under the setting “Digitally sign communications (always)” and setting it to “Enabled” for both Microsoft network client and Microsoft network server communications.